-- AKG C414 XLII: The AKG C414 XLII (link to check the price on Amazon) is a multi-pattern large diaphragm condenser microphone.
+- AKG C 414 XLII: The AKG C 414 XLII is a multi-pattern large-diaphragm condenser microphone.
 The immense versatility of the C414 makes it a top recommendation for many instruments.
-On soprano sax, the C414 XLII yields an accurate and bright capture of the saxophone’s sound.
+On soprano sax, the C414 XLII yields an accurate and bright capture of the saxophone's sound.
 It can be used in nearly any miking technique in order to best reproduce the soprano saxophone sound.
-The AKG C414 XLII is my recommended condenser microphone for soprano sax.
+The AKG C 414 XLII is my recommended condenser microphone for soprano sax.

-- Royer R-121: The Royer R-121 (link to check the price on Amazon) is the flagship microphone by the ribbon mic manufacturers Royer Labs.
+- Royer R-121: The Royer R-121 is the flagship microphone by the ribbon mic manufacturers Royer Labs.
 The warm, natural capture of the R-121 accurately reproduces the character of the soprano saxophone without being overly bright or harsh.
-Although it’s a bit pricey for the average home studio, the R-121 is worth every penny and sounds incredible on soprano sax.
+Although it's a bit pricey for the average home studio, the R-121 is worth every penny and sounds incredible on soprano sax.

-- Shure SM57: The Shure SM57 (link to check the price on Amazon) is a famous cardioid dynamic microphone.
-Though it’s nicknamed the “Studio Workhorse,” I wouldn’t opt for it in the studio (assuming I had a nice ribbon or LDC).
+- Shure SM57: The Shure SM57 is a famous cardioid dynamic microphone.
+Though it's nicknamed the “Studio Workhorse,” I wouldn't opt for it in the studio (assuming I had a nice ribbon or LDC).
 Instead, the SM57 gets my top recommendation for a live soprano sax microphone.
 The 57 has excellent directionality and a frequency response to help accentuate the soprano sax, allowing it to cut through a mix.

-- Shure Beta 98H/C: The Shure Beta 98H/C (link to check the price on Amazon) is a miniature condenser clip-on microphone for woodwind and brass instruments.
+- Shure Beta 98H/C: The Shure Beta 98H/C is a miniature condenser clip-on microphone for woodwind and brass instruments.
 When a clip-on mic is needed or wanted for a soprano sax performance, the Beta 98H/C is a cost-effective solution with a quality sound.
 The Shure Beta 98H/C is my top recommended clip-on soprano saxophone microphone.

 “Best” is a dangerous word.
 There is really no such thing as a “best microphone” for any situation.
 The microphone(s) listed in my Recommended Microphones And Accessories” page are simply my recommendations.
 These recommendations are based on my own experience and are mindful of budget.
 It would be easy to suggest an ELA M 251 or U47 for most scenarios.
 However, these tube mics are very expensive, putting them out of a hobbyist's price range and making it difficult for professionals to make their money back on the gear.